chatharold/HTML/Code/001_HTML/Intro/README.txt

 absolute:
     - It does not follow the flow of the document
-    - Other elements will behave as this element is not event there
+    - Other elements will behave as this element is not even there
+    - It works in relationship to some other elements up the DOM

 fixed:
     - It does not follow the flow of the document like absolute